HL7/US-Core/input/pagecontent/conformance-expectations.md

-This page defines what 'conformance to US Core' means, how the CapabilityStatements are used, and the expectations for mandatory and must supports elements in the US Core Profiles.
+This page defines how CapabilityStatements are used and the expectations for mandatory and must support elements in the US Core Profiles.
+It provides guidance on how a system may support *only* the resources as profiled by US Core to represent clinical information (Profile Support) versus a system claiming conformance to *both* the US Core Profile content structure *and* the RESTful interactions defined for it (Profile Support + Interaction Support).
 Note that the conformance verbs - **SHALL**, **SHOULD**, **MAY** - used in this guide are defined in [FHIR Conformance Rules].
 {:.new-content}

 <div markdown="1" class="new-content">